Angular Observable

 There are some steps to define observable.

-Step1) Suppose, You created user.service.ts file and create the function getUserList() into this.
+Step1) Suppose, You create a user.service.ts file and create the function getUserList() into this.

 import {Injectable} from '@angular/core';